antitoxic/react-server-renderer/README.md

 ```

 Most likely you would want to break down the process of state building,
-so that things like `"_links"` which appear on every page are added outside
+so that things like `"_links"` which are the same for all controllers,
-your controller.
+are added outside them.

 #### done.
 **That's it**.
 You can now render `React` on the server-side having a clean,